-TL, DR. Disable AppArmor or SELinux, that will enables the volume to be mounted.
+TL, DR. Disable AppArmor or SELinux, which will enable the volume to be mounted.

 When using Cockpit to manage VMs, a problem occurs to me that it isn't able to attach a second volume.
-The owner group and user was also changed to
+The owner group and user were also changed to

 root:root instead of

 I first tried to change the ownership manually using

 chown, however, even if the ownership was changed, the problem still occurs, and no other solutions could be found on the internet, although some suggest changing the executor of virt-manager, still got no luck.

 After kept searching, I found another possible cause of the problem, the SELinux.
 Since I run KVM in a Ubuntu host, it inspired me to investigate the AppArmor.

 This post suggests that the issue can be resolved by simply removing the AppArmor profile, I did so, and it works perfectly from the start.
 But then I discovered all the other VMs won't start.
 Finally and desperately, I disabled the AppArmor for KVM.